Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 * title: useEffect After Render
 ##### !question

-Check all lifecycle functions where `useEffect` function is called.
+Check all lifecycle functions where our `useEffect` function is called.

 ##### !end-question
 ##### !options